Dr. med. Dirk Manski

 Bleeding:

 50% of patients have minor hematuria for up to seven days.
 Hematospermia in 30%, this can last up to a month.
-Severe rectal bleeding can be managed with rectal packing or endoscopic coagulation.
+Heavy rectal bleeding requires tamponade.

 Other complications of prostate biopsy: